 Fret not, you aren’t the only one.
 Hordes of graduates before you including your peers and me have found ourselves in a similar predicament.
 So here is my advice to make sure your first impression (your appearance) wins a sizeable portion of the hiring battle.

 ALWAYS BE A LEVEL UP ON YOUR PROSPECTIVE HIRING MANAGER.
-An advice given to be my career coach.
+A piece of advice given to me by my career coach.
 Here is a table to simplify things for you.

 |Hiring Manager’s Outfit||What your outfit should be|